thecodingmachine/react-native-boilerplate/README.md

 ## Requirements

 Node 8 or greater is required.
-Development for iOS requires Xcode 9 or up and will target iOS 9 and up.
+Development for iOS requires a Mac and Xcode 9 or up, and will target iOS 9 and up.

-## Installation

-First install all the dependencies required by React Native:
+You also need to install the dependencies required by React Native:

 - for [Android development](https://facebook.github.io/react-native/docs/getting-started.html#installing-dependencies-3)
 - for [iOS development](https://facebook.github.io/react-native/docs/getting-started.html#installing-dependencies)

-Then:
+## Usage

+To create a new project using the boilerplate:

 - clone this repository
 - remove the previous git history: `rm -rf .git/`
 - rename the React Native project to your own project name: `npm run rename -- <YourProjectName>` (the default name is `Boilerplate`)

-You can now start the application, for example with `react-native run-android`.
+- remove the LICENSE file and the License section from the README if your project is not open source

+Feel free to remove this section from the README as you will no longer need it in your project.
+You are encouraged to keep the rest of the documentation in your project so that it is self-explanatory.

+## Running the project

+Assuming you have all the requirements installed, you can setup and run the project by running:

+- `yarn install` to install the dependencies
+- `react-native run-android` to run the Android application (remember to start a simulator or connect an Android phone)
+- `react-native run-ios` to run the iOS application (remember to start a simulator or connect an iPhone phone)

 ## License